defold/doc/docs/en/manuals/facebook.md

 You are presented with a selection of target platforms.
 Click *basic setup* to skip the wizards.

 ::: sidenote
 Most information provided through the wizards are irrelevant when developing on Defold.
-In particular, you usually don't need to edit "Info.plist" or "AndroidManifest.xml" yourself.
+In particular, you usually don't need to edit *Info.plist* or *AndroidManifest.xml* yourself.
 Defold does that work for you.
 :::

 ![Add new app platform](images/facebook/add_new_app_platform.png)